Skip to content

 2. Inform data subjects upfront of their right to object to data processing - via privacy notices and in your first communications with them.

 3. Get clear, explicit and unambiguous consent from individuals for any marketing activity - pre-filled boxes, silence or inactivity cannot be taken as a sign of consent.
-Remember that there are special rules that apply to data relating to children, special categories and vulnerable adults.
+Remember that specific rules apply to data relating to children, special categories and vulnerable adults.

-4. Implement a process - to ensure that when data subjects change their mind and withdraw consent to marketing, they are not contacted in future and their wishes are respected.
+4. Implement a consent withdrawal process - to ensure that if data subjects change their mind about marketing, they are not contacted in future and their wishes are respected.

-6. Have a process to notify the data authority and data subjects if there is a high risk to their rights or freedoms - You have just 72 hours to notify the data authority of a data breach and those affected if there is a high risk to their rights or freedoms.
+6. Establish a process to notify the relevant authority and data subjects if there is a personal data breach - You have 72 hours to notify the data authority and must inform affected individuals without undue delay if there is a high risk to their rights or freedoms.

 7. Only use 'clean' data lists from approved and trusted data suppliers - make sure any in-house lists you use for direct marketing do not contain the names of anyone registered with the Telephone Preference Services (CTPS/TPS).
 And if you do buy or rent data, verify in writing how the data was collected and permissions acquired - it's your reputation on the line, not theirs.